Table Of Content:

 - Wearing loose clothing

-- Adding foods rich in Vitamin C to the diet to boost the immune system
+- Adding foods high in Vitamin C to the diet to boost the immune system

 In some cases, this condition resolves without treatment.
 This typically occurs when there is a resolution of the underlying cause, such as at the end of a pregnancy.